 Sling TV is an online streaming service which allows live streaming of channels of channels formally only available to cable and satellite TV subscribers.
 The service can be streamed to your TV with an over the top streaming device like Roku.
 Those without a streaming device can watch on their computer browser.

 For more information, check out my review of all the channels available on Sling TV.
-For information on other options on cutting the cord and ditching that expensive cable TV subscription, check out my guide on the numerous cable TV alternatives available.

 If this article did not answer your specific question, check out the Cord Cutting Guide.
 It provides links to the most important articles in our over 200 pages of content to help you ditch pay TV.